DmitriiK/real_estate_agent/README.md

 python -m unittest discover -s ./src/tests -p "*test*.py"
 ```

-## Usage
-1. Start the receptionist agent to greet clients and determine their needs.
-2. Use the rent agent to search for rental properties or the sales agent for payment calculations.
-3. The agents interact with the database to fetch and present relevant property data.

-## Contributing
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
 ## Acknowledgments
 - [**Google ADK**](https://google.github.io/adk-docs/): Used for building AI agents.
 - **[SQLAlchemy](https://www.sqlalchemy.org/)**: For database interactions.